ranfysvalle02/crewai-flask-autoresearch/README.md

 * **Lack of Understanding:** LLMs do not truly understand the meaning of the words they generate.
 They simply manipulate symbols based on statistical probabilities.
 * **Dependence on Training Data:** The quality and quantity of the training data are crucial factors in determining an LLM's performance.
 A model trained on limited or biased data will have limitations.
-* **Limited Contextual Understanding:** LLMs often struggle to maintain context over long conversations or to understand nuances in language.

 ## Potential Problems for an LLM Filling Out a Template with Color-Coded Ratings